Resources & Information for Youth in Foster Care

 - Your Well-Being: an assessment tool to help you evaluate areas of your life where you may need more support.

-- The Connection: news and information from the National Court Appointed Special Advocate Association.
+- News and information from the National Court Appointed Special Advocate Association.
 Includes links to national resources and information for youth aging out of foster care.

 - Life Skills: a program used with your case worker or mentor to identify skills that need strengthening for future success.